atreyasha/spp-explainability/docs/develop.md

         a baseline to match or otherwise come close to, in order to probe explainability

+    2.  improve learning rate scheduler implementation to more soft-coded than hard-coded, if possible at all

-    2.  work on `slurm-s3it` branch as a mirrored branch
+    3.  work on `slurm-s3it` branch as a mirrored branch

 2. Dynamic and sub-word embeddings (optional)